Why Pets Matter for Mental Health

 - Sarah (London): After adopting a rescue dog, she found daily walks helped her leave the house during depressive episodes.
 The dog’s need for a routine encouraged small, achievable goals that improved momentum in her recovery.

-- James (Toronto): A college student with social anxiety reported that being accompanied by his dog reduced avoidance of social study groups and made campus life more manageable.
+James (Toronto): A college student with social anxiety said his dog helped him avoid social study groups less.
+Campus life felt easier.

 These anecdotes reflect common patterns that align with research on how pets reduce anxiety.